Common Names: noni, morinda, Indian mulberry, hog apple, canarywood

-The noni fruit is most commonly combined with other fruits (such as grape) to make juice.
+- The noni fruit is most commonly combined with other fruits to make juice.
 Preparations of the fruit and leaves are also available in capsules, tablets, and teas.

 - In laboratory research, noni has shown antioxidant, immune-stimulating, and tumor-fighting properties.
-These results suggest that noni may warrant further study for conditions such as cancer and cardiovascular disease.
+These results suggest that noni may warrant further study for various diseases.
 However, noni has not been shown to have beneficial effects on any chronic health condition in studies of people.

 - The U.S. Food and Drug Administration has issued warnings to noni manufacturers about making unsupported health claims.

 The NCCIH Clearinghouse provides information on NCCIH and complementary and integrative health approaches, including publications and searches of Federal databases of scientific and medical literature.
 The Clearinghouse does not provide medical advice, treatment recommendations, or referrals to practitioners.

 TTY (for deaf and hard-of-hearing callers):